WILEYE Hardware Hookup Guide

 - 1 x FREE-WIL-EYE Orca module Adapter

-- 1 x MicroSD card (optional, for data logging)
+- 1 x MicroSD card

 Physical Connections